codenotallk/calculator-rust/README.md

 The docker compose file I'll get from C project in SAT library.

 Now the application is able to get data from postgres database.
 That's it.
 Bye.

+## Step 07

+Now we have a database.
+But imagine yourself one thing.
+We are getting all data from the database.
+We need to set a limit for that, and on more thing.
+We'll make the server capable to retrieve data through a period.

+The query are optional.
+If they exist we need to consider in our sql query.
+Going to report route we need to create a DTO to receive the query to fill our structure

+Now we need a function to verify if the string was received is in the right format.

+Now I'll clear the database.

+Our filter is working...
+Now we can get the data using query.
+On thing here is: We get only 20 records.
+We need to give an information how many pages there are in the database.
+That's it.
+Bye.